lycheeverse/lycheeverse.github.io/troubleshooting/rate-limits.md

 > per hour per repository. ([Source](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps))
 > So using a token can greatly increase the number of requests you can make! 🚀

-The token can be generated in your GitHub account settings page.
-A personal token with no extra permissions is enough to be able to check public repos links.

 You can optionally set an environment variable with your Github token like so `GITHUB_TOKEN=xxxx`, or use the `--github-token` CLI option.
 It can also be set in the config file.
 [Here is an example config file][config-file].